-I have a post that goes very in-depth about the best places to stay in Savannah, but today I’m going to give you an honest rundown regarding what to expect if you decide to stay on River Street.
+I have a post that goes very in-depth about the best places to stay in Savannah, but today I’m going to give you a rundown of what to expect if you decide to stay on River Street.

 River Street is one of Savannah’s entertainment hubs, so it’s a bustling area that stays noisy from street traffic and activities.
 Just something to keep in mind!